Street Creep Repair

 - Creating access points in the garage slab: In cases where street creep has damaged foundation walls, wall anchors can be installed to stabilize and restore these walls.
 A soil access point is required at each wall anchor location.
 Using a concrete saw, a technician will create a square cutout in the garage slab at each soil access point.

 - Drilling earth anchor holes: Our technicians use a power auger to bore holes where earth anchors will be installed.
 The excavated dirt is saved so that it can be returned to the hole after the installation is complete.

-- Preparing the basement wall: Unlike helical tiebacks, foundation wall anchors need only a small 1-in.-diameter hole to be drilled in your foundation wall for each anchor’s steel rod to pass through.
+- Preparing the basement wall: Unlike helical tiebacks, foundation wall anchors need only a small one inch diameter hole to be drilled in your foundation wall for each anchor’s steel rod to pass through.
 This is applicable for both poured concrete walls as well as concrete block walls.
 Once holes have been drilled, the steel rods are driven through the soil to meet up with the earth anchor holes made in the previous step.

 - Attaching earth anchors: Inside each hole, a steel wall anchor is attached to the rod that was driven through your basement wall.
 Holes can then be filled with soil and covered with poured concrete to restore the garage slab to its original condition.
 Soil pressure keeps each earth anchor in a fixed position, allowing wall anchors and adjustment nuts to exert pressure on the foundation wall.
 A galvanized coating on all components ensures corrosion resistance.

 - Installing wall anchor plates: Inside your basement, a steel wall anchor plate fits over each protruding steel rod.
 Technicians will tighten a nut on the rod’s threaded end to apply pressure against the foundation wall.
 The wall plate helps to distribute this clamping pressure.
 Once installed, your wall anchor system will permanently halt the inward movement of your basement walls from expansive clay soils.